Scoping Out UConn’s Wildlife

 Geology: A nice write-up about the famous New England stone walls and some information on the dominant rock formations of the area.

 Biodiversity: Here, a pleasant bird-chirping soundtrack bludgeons you as you read about the importance of animals you never thought were important.
-But there was some interesting stuff about diseases in the state over the last 400 years; from none (Natives usually died of accidents early back then, rather than disease) to smallpox epidemic to tuberculosis to the more recent Lyme disease, named after Connecticut’s own Lyme.
+But there was some interesting stuff about diseases in the state over the last 400 years; from none (Natives usually died of accidents early back then, rather than disease) to smallpox epidemic to tuberculosis to the more recent Lyme disease, named after Connecticut’s own Old Lyme.

 But all that stuff was expected and presented better at other museums.
 The Natural History of Comfort area was pretty cool.
 From the earliest settlers living off the land and building log cabins up through modern times and McMansions.
 I got to fake-chop wood:

-The Natural History of Work was similar; taking visitors through from the 100% DIY ethic of the colonialists to the Industrial Age’s effect on the state, through to the modern DDAFYYLB idiom.
+The Natural History of Work was similar; taking visitors through from the 100% DIY ethic of the colonialists to the Industrial Age’s effect on the state, through to the modern DDAFYYLB era.
 (Don’t Do Anything For Yourself You Lazy Bum.)

 Lastly, the Climatology section was very informative.
-I’m sure the fake paid-off scientists from Exxon-Mobil would dispute the facts presented, but that’s what they’re paid to do.
+I’m sure the scientists from Exxon-Mobil would dispute the facts presented, but that’s what they’re paid to do.
 (Although, re-reading it now I realize it actually is fairly tempered – example: “The burning of fossil fuels, especially since the 1940’s, has amplified this natural trend, leading to present concerns about global warming.”

 It went on to say, “Climate scientists are in agreement that the New England climate will continue to warm significantly.
 By the end of the 21st century most of New England will no longer have a 30-day seasonal snow cover.
 Sugar maples will gradually disappear in the southern range, only able to survive in more northern climates.
 Many streams will become too warm to support trout.
 Bird migrations will change or cease.
 The entire woodland ecosystem will be impacted.
 The changes that we have imposed on the environment will, in turn, change the way we live in it.”